SwedbankPay/developer.swedbankpay.com/_includes/unscheduled-purchase.md

 `GET` your payment.
 The `GET` request should look like the one below, with a `?$expand=paid` after the `paymentOrderId`.
 The response should match the initial payment response, but with an expanded `paid` node.

+{% else %}

+You can retrieve the token by using the expand option when you `GET` your payment.
+The `GET` request should look like the one below, with a `?$expand=paid` after the `paymentOrderId`.
+The response should match the initial payment response, but with an expanded `paid` node.

+{% endif %}

 {:.code-view-header}
 **Request**